 In the past, it has made sense to consider an Annual Pass for your trip to Walt Disney World.
 After Annual Pass tiers changed, that now is typically not true unless you are a Florida resident or are a Disney super fan who will travel to Florida 2-3 times per year.
 For the normal “Platinum” Annual Pass to be a better value than normal park tickets, you’d have to spend 15+ days in the parks.

 Beyond that, there is a 10% discount on food and non-alcoholic beverages at participating restaurants at Walt Disney World.
-The discount includes some of our favorite restaurants, such as Flying Fish, Jiko & Sanaa, and others.
-You can see the full list of participating restaurants here–it’s a nice mix of counter service and table service locations.
+The discount includes some of our favorite restaurants; you can see the full list of participating restaurants here–it’s a nice mix of counter service and table service locations.
 Additionally, Annual Passholders will now receive 20% off most merchandise purchases.

 Thanks to these benefits, if you’re taking a trip slightly shorter than 15 days or if you’re visiting for two 5+ day trips within a 12-month window it still might make sense to buy Annual Passes.